TobyPDE/chianti/docs/index.rst

 Chianti
 ===================================

-This Python extension is for people who train semantic segmentation systems with Python.
-It is primarily aimed at users of deep learning libraries that don't offer asynchronous data streams (e.g. Theano/Lasagne).
-This extension allows you to load batches of (augmented) images and label images asynchronously.
-This allows you to maximize GPU load during training.
+This is a Python library for loading and augmenting training data asynchronously in the background.
+It is primarily geared towards pipelines for semantic segmentation where you have a source image and a densely annotated target image.

+The library consists of four major components:

+* A set of image loaders that provide the raw image data.
+* A set of iterators that determine the order in which we iterate over a given dataset
+* A set of augmentors for synthetically increasing the diversity of the data set.
+* A data provider that connects all components and returns batches of augmented images.

 .. py:class:: DataProvider

     This class allows you to load batches of (source, target) pairs asynchronously.
 Standard transformations:

-    - The source image (RGB) is loaded and then cast to float32.
-Its intensity values are scaled to [0, 1]
-    - The target image (single channel 8-bit) is loaded and then cast to int32.
-Pixels of value 255 are mapped to the value -1, which is considered to be a void label.

-    .. py:method:: __init__(iterator, batchsize, [augmentors])
+    .. py:method:: __init__(augmentor, source_img_loader, target_img_loader, iterator, batch_size)

         Initializes a new instance of the DataProvider class.

+        :param augmentor: An instance of :py:class:`Augmentor`.
+        :param source_img_loader: An instance of :py:class:`Loader`.
+        :param target_img_loader: An instance of :py:class:`Loader`.
         :param iterator: An instance of :py:class:`Iterator`.
         :param batchsize: The size of the image batches.
-        :param augmentors: A list of augmentation steps.
+        :type augmentor: Augmentor
+        :type source_img_loader: Loader
+        :type arget_img_loader: Loader
         :type iterator: Iterator
         :type batchsize: int
-        :type augmentors: list(Augmentor)

     .. py:method:: next()

         Returns the next batch of images.

-        :return: An instance of :py:class:`Batch`
+        :return: A tuple of two numpy arrays.

     .. py:method:: reset()

         Resets the underlying iterator to the beginning.
-This is useful if you want to deterministically iterate over a dataset.
+This is useful if you want to iterate over a dataset deterministically.

     .. py:method:: get_num_batches()

         Returns the total number of batches per epoch.

         :return: The number of batches per epoch.
         :rtype: int

 .. py:class:: Iterator

     A data iterator class.
-Use one of these factory methods in order to create new instances:

-    - :py:func:`sequential_iterator`
-    - :py:func:`random_iterator`
+    .. py:method:: next()

+        Returns the next item.

+        :return: A tuple of two strings.

+    .. py:method:: reset()

+        Resets the iterator to its initial state.
+This also works for iterators that involve randomness.

+    .. py:method:: get_num_elements()

+        Returns the total number of elements in the structure the we iterate over.

+        :return: The number of elements in the underlying structure.
+        :rtype: int

-.. py:function:: sequential_iterator(files)
+    .. py:staticmethod:: Sequential(data_list)

-    Creates a new :py:class:`Iterator` instance that iterates sequentially over the dataset.
+        Factory method that creates a new sequential iterator.
+A sequential iterator iterates deterministically over the provided list of elements.

-    :param files: A list of filename tuples.
-The first entry of each tuple is considered to be the filename of the source image.
-The second entry is considered to be the target filename.
-    :type files: list(tuple[string, string])
-    :return: A new sequantial iterator.
-    :rtype: Iterator
+        :param data_list: A list of string tuples.
+        :type data_list: list

+    .. py:staticmethod:: Random(data_list)

+        Factory method that creates a new random iterator.
+A random iterator iterates over the dataset randomly in epochs.
+This means at the beginning of each epoch, the dataset is shuffled and the iterated over deterministically.

+        :param data_list: A list of string tuples.
+        :type data_list: list

+    .. py:staticmethod:: WeightedRandom(data_list, weights)

+        Factory method that creates a new weighted random iterator.
+This iterator draws each training example independently from the dataset with a probability proportional to the associated weights.

+        :param data_list: A list of string tuples.
+        :param weights: A list or numpy array of non-negative weights.
+There must be exactly one weight for each element of the data list.
+        :type data_list: list

+.. py:class:: Loader

+    A loader class for providing raw image data.

+    .. py:staticmethod:: RGB()

+        Factory method for creating a loader that simply loads RGB images from the hard drive.

+    .. py:staticmethod:: Label()

+        Factory method for creating a loader that loads 8bit class label images from the hard drive.

+    .. py:staticmethod:: ValueMapper(value_map)

+        Factory method for creating a loader that loads an 8bit class label image from the hard drive and then maps the pixel values according to the provided mapping.

+        :param value_map: A list of numpy array of exactly 256 elements that represents a permutation.

-.. py:function:: random_iterator(files)
+    .. py:staticmethod:: ColorMapper(color_map)

-    Creates a new :py:class:`Iterator` instance that iterates randomly over the dataset.
-The iterator uses epoch.
-This means that it traverses the entire dataset in a random order, which changes after each pass over the dataset.

-    :param files: A list of filename tuples.
-The first entry of each tuple is considered to be the filename of the source image.
-The second entry is considered to be the target filename.
-    :type files: list(tuple[string, string])
-    :return: A new random iterator.
-    :rtype: Iterator
+        Factory method for creating a loader that loads an RGB class label image from the hard drive and then maps the pixel values according to the provided mapping.

+        :param color_map: A dict that maps colors (RGB tuples) to 8bit integer values.

 .. py:class:: Augmentor

     A data augmentation class.
-Use one of these factory methods in order to create new instances:

-    - :py:func:`subsample_augmentor`
-    - :py:func:`gamma_augmentor`
-    - :py:func:`translation_augmentor`
-    - :py:func:`cityscapes_label_transformation_augmentor`

-.. py:function:: subsample_augmentor(factor)
+    .. py:staticmethod:: Subsample(factor)

-    Creates a new :py:class:`Augmentor` instance that resizes the images by subsampling them by a given subsampling factor.
+        Factory method that creates an augmentor that subsamples the source and the target image by the given factor.

-    :param factor: The subsampling factor.
+        :param factor: Subsampling factor.
         :type factor: int
-    :return: A new subsample augmentor.
-    :rtype: Augmentor

-.. py:function:: gamma_augmentor(gamma)
+    .. py:staticmethod:: Gamma(strength)

-    Creates a new :py:class:`Augmentor` instance that applies brightness augmentation by performining random gamma corrections.

-    :param gamma: Determines the strength of the gamma augmentation.
-Valid values are in (0, 0.5) where 0 corresponds to no augmentation and 0.5 corresponds to the strongest augmentation.
+        Factory method that creates an augmentor that performs random gamma augmentation on the source image.

+        :param strength: Strength of the augmentation.
+Must be a value between 0 and 0.5.
-    :type gamma: double
+        :type strength: double
-    :return: A new gamma augmentor.
-    :rtype: Augmentor

-.. py:function:: translation_augmentor(offset)
+    .. py:staticmethod:: Translation(factor)

-    Creates a new :py:class:`Augmentor` instance that applies random translation augmentation.
+        Factory method that creates an augmentor that randomly translates both the source and the target image.
+On the source image, it uses reflection padding whereas on the target image it uses constant padding with void labels (value -1).

-    :param offset: The maximum offset by which an image is translated.
+        :param offset: Maximum translation offset in any direction.
         :type offset: int
-    :return: A new translation augmentor.
-    :rtype: Augmentor

-.. py:function:: cityscapes_label_transformation_augmentor()

-    Creates a new :py:class:`Augmentor` instance that maps CityScapes label ids to CityScapes training ids.
-The resulting target images will have values in [-1, 18] where -1 corresponds to void labels.

-    :return: A new cityscapes label transformation augmentor.
-    :rtype: Augmentor

-.. py:class:: Batch
+    .. py:staticmethod:: Zooming(offset)

-    This class holds the batch tensors.
+        Factory method that creates an augmentor that randomly zooms into the image center.

+        :param factor: Maximum zooming factor.
+        :type factor: double

-    .. py:attribute:: imgs
+    .. py:staticmethod:: Rotation(angel)

+        Factory method that creates an augmentor that randomly rotates the images.

+        :param angel: Maximum rotation angel.
+        :type angel: double

+    .. py:staticmethod:: Crop(size, num_classes)

+        Factory method that creates a crop augmentor.
+A crop augmentor randomly samples square crops from an image.
+The probability of a crop being sampled is proportional to the entropy of the class distribution within the crop.

-        The tensor of images.
+        :param size: The size of the crop.

-    .. py:attribute:: targets

-        The tensor of target values.
+        :param num_classes: The total number of classes.
+        :type size: int
+        :type num_classes: int

+    .. py:staticmethod:: Saturation(delta_min, delta_max)

+        Factory method that creates an augmentor that randomly augments the image's saturation.

+        :param delta_min: Minimum saturation multiplier.
+        :param delta_max: Maximum saturation multiplier.
+        :type delta_min: double
+        :type delta_max: double

+    .. py:staticmethod:: Hue(delta_min, delta_max)

+        Factory method that creates an augmentor that randomly augments the image's hue.

+        :param delta_min: Minimum hue multiplier.
+        :param delta_max: Maximum hue multiplier.
+        :type delta_min: double
+        :type delta_max: double